codership/galera/Docs_tommi/python3/source/statetransfer.rst

 one cluster node (donor) to the joining node (joiner).
 SST is used when a new node joins the cluster.
 To get synchronized with the cluster, the new node has to transfer data from a node that is already part of the cluster.
-In :term:`Galera Replication`, you can choose from two conceptually different ways to transfer a state from one MySQL server to another:
+In Galera replication, you can choose from two conceptually different ways to transfer a state from one MySQL server to another: